Jeff Rense: Radio host

 Rense's first on-air experience came while he was a student at University of California, Santa Barbara in the 1970s.

 In 1994, Rense self-financed a radio show on Santa Barbara's KTMS.
 The show was originally broadcast as Sightings on the Radio, the title being a direct reference to the television series Sightings.
 The show was originally distributed by Premiere Radio Networks but was dropped in the late 1990s after it was deemed hate speech and banned in Europe.
 Talk Radio Network then carried the show through the early 2000s, when all references to Sightings were dropped and the title Jeff Rense Program was adopted.

 Genesis Communications Network took over distribution and carried the show through August 2009, when Rense accused fellow GCN host Alex Jones of threatening to "destroy" him.
 Jeff Rense Program is now streamed through Rense's personal website.

-Guests on the show have included former Congresswoman Cynthia McKinney, host of The Political Cesspool James Edwards, Brad Steiger, British conspiracy theorist David Icke, Texe Marrs, and David Duke.
+Guests on the show have included former Congresswoman Cynthia McKinney, host of The Political Cesspool, James Edwards, Brad Steiger, British conspiracy theorist David Icke, Texe Marrs, and David Duke.

-Criticism of anti-Semitic content
+Criticism of antisemitic content

 The Anti-Defamation League and the Southern Poverty Law Center have stated that Rense disseminates antisemitic and pro-Nazi speech while promoting people with similar ideologies.